aborowska/aborowska.github.io/_projects/7_project.markdown

 With Hao Gao, Alan Lazarus and Dirk Husmeier

+Published in the International Journal for Numerical Methods in Engineering, 2022

 > An efficient, Bayesian optimisation-based framework for parameter inference in a cardiac mechanic model of the left ventricle.
 Our method  converges to lower values of the objective functions considered and requires fewer invocations of the forward simulator than alternative state-of-the-art multi-step algorithms.

 <i class="fa fa-sticky-note" aria-hidden="true"></i> <a href="javascript:showhide('bo')">_Abstract_</a>